3.12 Ethical Access

 -

 3.2.
-Subsequent approach to the patient to explain the research and obtain his/her consent to participate must also occur in a manner that respects the patient’s privacy, and that minimizes the perception of dissemination of private information outside the clinical context (despite “ethical access” as described above.)
+Subsequent approach to the potential subject to explain the research and obtain their consent to participate must also occur in a manner that respects the person’s privacy, and that minimizes the perception of dissemination of private information outside the clinical context (despite “ethical access” as described above.)
+“Approach to the potential subject” may refer to physical approach to the potential subject (that is, a face-to-face contact), verbal contact (via telephone or other means of communication) or written contact (by letter or email addressed personally to the potential subject).

 -